Youth Art Show

 - Contestants are limited to one entry each.
 Entries may be in a medium of the artist's choice but must be a medium presentable on good quality bond or drawing paper, or illustration board.

-- Three dimensional pieces that stand off the black foam core more than 1/2”.
+- Three dimensional pieces can stand no more than 1" off the black foam core and must be secured efficiently on board.

 - Entries using photography, or graphic design as their primary medium will not be considered for this contest.